 - a.
-STRONGLY URGES the use of federal, state and local funds for television and radio anti-smoking messages as a major component of the anti-smoking effort, and URGES that an increased federal tax on all tobacco products be specifically used to supplement such funds. - b.
-SUPPORTS mandatory disclosure of the levels of tar, nicotine, and carbon monoxide produced by each brand of cigarette when smoked, such information to be included both on packages and in all cigarette advertising; - c.
-SUPPORTS a comprehensive policy both here and abroad discouraging the promotion, sales and use of tobacco products; (1986) - d.
-SUPPORTS Truth in Advertising where advertisers must explain to the public that nicotine intake depends on how they smoke and that nicotine can become an addictive drug; (1986) - e.
-OPPOSES any form of media advertising of tobacco products and SUPPORTS federal legislation prohibiting such advertising.
+STRONGLY URGES the use of federal, state and local funds for television and radio anti-smoking messages as a major component of the anti-smoking effort, and URGES that an increased federal tax on tobacco, tobacco derivatives and nicotine delivery products be specifically used to supplement such funds. - b.
+SUPPORTS mandatory disclosure of the levels of tar, nicotine, and carbon monoxide produced by each brand of cigarette when smoked, such information to be included both on packages and in advertising of tobacco, tobacco derivatives and nicotine delivery products. - c.
+SUPPORTS a comprehensive policy both here and abroad discouraging the promotion, sales and use of tobacco, tobacco derivatives and nicotine delivery products; - d.
+SUPPORTS Truth in Advertising where advertisers must explain to the public that nicotine intake depends on how they smoke and that nicotine can become an addictive drug.
+(1986) - e.
+OPPOSES any form of media advertising of tobacco, tobacco derivatives and nicotine delivery products and SUPPORTS federal legislation prohibiting such advertising.
 (1987) - f.
-STRONGLY SUPPORTS legislation banning the advertisement of all tobacco products in government regulated media or requiring these media to give equal and comparable time for health messages related to tobacco use, and STRONGLY URGES the reduction of such advertising in nonregulated media.
+STRONGLY SUPPORTS legislation banning the advertisement of tobacco, tobacco derivatives and nicotine delivery products in government regulated media or requiring these media to give equal and comparable time for health messages related to the use of tobacco, tobacco derivatives and nicotine delivery products, and STRONGLY URGES the reduction of such advertising in nonregulated media.
 (1985) - g.
-SUPPORTS regulations requiring full disclosure of the constituents and additives of each brand of tobacco product.
-(1990) - h.
-SUPPORTS legislation outlawing the distribution of tobacco products as free samples or with coupons.
-(1990) - i.
+SUPPORTS regulations requiring full disclosure of the constituents and additives of each brand of tobacco, tobacco derivatives and nicotine delivery products. - h.
+SUPPORTS legislation outlawing the distribution of tobacco, tobacco derivatives and nicotine delivery products as free samples or with coupons. - i.
 OPPOSES the sale of out-of-package cigarettes and BELIEVES this practice should be made illegal.
-(1992) - j.
-OPPOSES the sale of tobacco products in vending machines and BELIEVES this marketing method should be eliminated.
+(1992) - OPPOSES the sale of tobacco, tobacco derivatives and nicotine delivery products in vending machines and BELIEVES this marketing method should be eliminated.
 (1992)